os-toolkit/ol-openspace/README.md

 - *Optionally* add a layer name into the `name` property.
 Defaults to 'OpenSpace' anyway
 - Insert your API key into the placeholder for the `apiKey` property.
 No default here.
 - Add your website into the `referrer` property.
 This is the **website URL that you registered** for use with your OpenSpace API key.
-When developing locally from the `file:///` protocol, you can change the referrer value to `file:///` and it'll work just the same.
-There is no default for referrer.
+When developing locally from the `file:///` protocol, you can change the `referrer` value to `file:///` and it'll work just the same.
+There is no default for `referrer`.

 Just like any other OpenLayers WMS Layer, you can also pass a `params` and `options` object.
 For example: